Sanauar-Ansari/School-Payment-System/README.md

 - Integrates with **Edviron Payment Gateway** (test environment).

 ✅ **Webhook Handling**
-- Automatically updates payment status (success/failure) in the database when the gateway sends callback.
+-  Updates payment status (success/failure) in the database when the gateway sends callback(Hit via POSTMAN).

 ✅ **Transaction Management**
 - Displays all transactions with student details.